-This class content is tailor made, but basically students need to learn the outline of International Relations and its part related to globalization, and Global Governance theory.
-Students are required to read many books and articles.
-The advisor asks the student the content and impression on the book, and students need to reply each time.
+This class content is tailor made, but basically students need to learn the outline of International Relations and its part related to globalization, and Global Governance theory, especially.
+Students are required to read many books and articles, as is often the case with the Ph.D.
+The student explains the content and impression on the book, advisor asks the questions, then they have discussions each time.
 Also, students ask questions on the topic, and the advisor answers.
-About the final memo, students submit a short paper in relation to the conversation they held, and the advisor gives back comments.
+About the final memo, students submit a short paper (4-5 pages) in relation to the conversation they held, and the advisor gives back comments.

 Class contribution, and completion of required readings prior to the class are expected.
-If needs to assess the student's capacity and efforts, while several page memo may be required.
-Grading criteria: class participation and discussion (70%) and final memo (30%).
+If needs to assess the student's capacity and efforts, several page memo may be required.
+Grading criteria: class participation and discussion (80%) and final memo (20%)

-Course Global Governance - Institutions Course Numbering Code (GG) POL721E
+Course Global Govern ance - Institutions Course Numbering Code (GG) POL721E

 Campus Surugadai Semester Fall Credits 2

 Lecturer [Professor] SASAOKA YUICHI, Ph.D.

 This course provides an overview of the structure and functions of global governance, especially multilateral institutions and regional institutions, which cover not only current issues but also historical perspectives.
 There are a lot of networks and partnerships on the global issues today.
 Global governance can be regarded as a new trend after the Cold War, but multilateral and regional institutions were originated from the inter-state system, which was considered one of the modern systems.
-This observation reminds you that nation state system alone cannot cope with numerous new challenges we face in todav's world.
+This observation reminds you that nation state system alone cannot cope with numerous new challenges we face in today's world.